 Remember baby and child equipment may be limited or need pre-booking

 Extensive buffet breakfasts are served in The Ocean (our kids loved the pancakes cooked to order).
-The 27, The Lounge and the Surf House all have kids menus, the latter two serve child-friendly snacks too
+The 27, Le Lounge and The Chiringuito all have kids menus (chicken nuggets, pasta, fish and chips), the latter two serve child-friendly snacks too.
+There are healthy menu choices on a dedicated menu, including a butternut, coconut and cinnamon soup; a warm caprese pasta salad and an oven-baked fresh fish fillet of the day (sweet treats include avocado chocolate mouse, and oat and banana pancakes).

 Kids Activities on site: